 Modern agriculture and sustainable agriculture are two different approaches to farming that have different goals and methods.

 Modern agriculture is focused on maximizing yields and profits through the use of advanced technology and large-scale farming operations.
 It relies heavily on synthetic fertilizers, pesticides, and genetically modified organisms (GMOs) to increase productivity and efficiency.

 While modern agriculture has led to significant increases in food production.
-This had helped to reduce hunger and poverty in many parts of the world.
-Additionally, it has also resulted in environmental and social impacts such as soil degradation, water pollution, loss of biodiversity.
+This has helped reduce hunger and poverty in many parts of the world.
+Additionally, it has also resulted in environmental and social impacts such as soil degradation, water pollution, and loss of biodiversity.
 And the use of chemicals that can harm wildlife and humans.

 Sustainable agriculture, on the other hand, prioritizes the health of the environment, farmers, and communities.
 While still allowing for profitable and productive agriculture.
 It emphasizes the use of practices that promote soil health, conserve water, reduce pollution, and enhance biodiversity.

 Sustainable agriculture practices include crop rotation, cover cropping, agroforestry, integrated pest management, and organic farming.
 Sustainable agriculture aims to balance economic, social, and environmental factors to create a resilient, equitable, and regenerative food system.